 Junk seems to proliferate in our house – by junk I mean those small items or bits and pieces, often unidentifiable, which seem to appear on surfaces, and which if left, seem to multiply as if breeding.
 It’s tempting to throw them away, but if you are so rash as to actually do this, you can guarantee that shortly after you will find that the unidentifiable piece of junk was actually an essential and irreplaceable part of a piece of household equipment.
 So not wanting to tempt fate, I tend to put them into a ‘holding device’ of some kind, a pot, box or drawer, just in case, which gradually fills to overflowing.
 This of course equally guarantees that these mysterious items will never ever be needed, so I have gained mountains of it.
 However I have now, finally, found a use for it, by using it to create junk pictures.
 The art, and indeed the fun, being to use the junk, completely unmodified to create the elements of your picture.
 This I found is actually quite challenging, but children seem to be quite good at it – their imaginations transforming the most humble and unlikely of objects into something completely different.

-This kind of junk modelling is a recognisable genre in sculpture – we took the photograph below at the Eden centre in Cornwall while on holiday this year.
-The same idea but on a rather larger scale!
-Robots seem to be especially popular for this kind of treatment.
-Here’s our version – not quite as impressive, but you have to start somewhere:
+This kind of junk modelling is a recognisable genre in sculpture and robots seem to be especially popular for this kind of treatment.
+Here’s our version below:

 Now of course you could just glue your items onto a piece of card, but by making your junk magnetic you can extend the fun to create lots of different pictures using the same items.
 You could use a piece of sheet metal as your canvas (particularly if you want it to be portable), but it’s not necessary to do this, as your fridge will provide a large ready-made canvas for the purpose.
 The self-adhesive magnetic tape is available either on a roll, or as a sheet which can be cut to any size or shape you want.